Ultra-nationalist Myanmar monk walks free from prison

-Yangon (AFP) - An ultra-nationalist Myanmar monk was released from prison on Friday after serving time for inciting unrest in an anti-Rohingya protest in 2016, a rare punishment handed to one of the country's hardline Buddhist clergymen.
+Yangon (AFP) - An ultra-nationalist Myanmar monk was defiant upon his release from prison on Friday after serving time for an anti-Rohingya protest in 2016, a rare punishment handed to one of the country's hardline Buddhist clergymen.

-Parmaukkha, who was handed a three-month jail term, has helped peddle a fiery brand of Buddhist nationalism and Islamophobia in Myanmar, a country accused of waging an ethnic cleansing campaign against Rohingya Muslims.
+Parmaukkha, who served a three-month jail term for inciting unrest, has helped peddle a fiery brand of Buddhist nationalism and Islamophobia in Myanmar, a country accused of waging an ethnic cleansing campaign against Rohingya Muslims.

 The monk was arrested in November over a rally he held outside the US Embassy in Yangon in April 2016 to protest against America's use of the word "Rohingya".

-The Buddhist-majority nation refuses to recognise the Rohingya as citizens, referring pejoratively to the community as "Bengalis" and insisting they are illegal immigrants from Bangladesh.
+The Buddhist-majority nation refuses to recognise the Rohingya as an ethnic group, referring pejoratively to the community as "Bengalis" and insisting they are illegal immigrants from Bangladesh.

-On Friday several dozen supporters cheered and scattered petals in front of Parmaukkha as he walked out of Yangon's notorious Insein prison at dawn before heading to pray at the city's iconic Shwedagon Pagoda.
+The jail time appears to have done little to dampen the resolve of the abbot, who declared himself unrepentant upon his release.

-"He has work to do...I love everything he does for religion and the nation," said Aye Lay, a 32-year-old supporter.
+"There is no Rohingya ethnic group among the 135 ethnic groups in Myanmar," he told reporters after returning to his Yangon monastery on Friday.

-Anti-Muslim hate speech has been brewing in Myanmar for several years, often spilling over into bouts of bloodshed.
+Anti-Muslim hate speech aimed the Rohingya has been brewing in Myanmar for several years, often spilling over into bouts of bloodshed.

-Religious hatred has surged in the wake of a ruthless military crackdown that has compelled 700,000 Rohingya to flee the country since August.
+But hatreds have surged in the wake of a ruthless military crackdown that has forced 700,000 Rohingya out of the country since August.

 The UN says the campaign amounts to ethnic cleansing and possible genocide.